-Glass ceiling is one of some examples of oppression, along with other tactics such as tokenism.
+Glass ceiling is one of some examples of oppression tactics, including tokenism.
 Let's look at a few cases.

 The Deaf Ontario community had been following the process of selecting a new superintendent for the Provincial Schools Branch (PSB) in Ontario: Sir James Whitney School (being the oldest deaf school, founded in 1870) in Belleville; Ernest C. Drury School for the Deaf in Milton; Robarts School for the Deaf in London.

 Since then, there has never been a Deaf superintendent for more than 145 years anywhere across Canada.
-Whereas, there are some Deaf superintendents or principals of schools for the deaf in the U.S.
+Whereas, some Deaf superintendents or principals of schools for the deaf have been already appointed in the U.S.

 From October 22, 2015, the Deaf community submitted letters, videos, and other messages in ASL and English to the Ministry of Education, expressing concerns about the selection process and supporting the position of Superintendent for the Provincial Schools for the Deaf to be filled by someone who is Deaf for many reasons.